Barry Wellman: Awards and recognition

-Wellman is a Fellow of the Royal Society of Canada.
-He has received Career Achievement Awards from two sections of the American Sociological Association: Community & Urban Sociology; Communication and Information Technology.
+Wellman was a Fellow of the Royal Society of Canada.
+He has received Career Achievement Awards from two sections of the American Sociological Association: Community & Urban Sociology and Communication and Information Technology.
 In 2008, he was the first person given the "Communication Research as an Open Field" Award, 2008, from the International Communication Association for a researcher who has "made important contributions to the field of communications from outside the discipline of communications."
 In 2014, he received a "Lifetime Achievement" award from the Oxford Internet Institute "in recognition of his extraordinary record of scholarship in social network theory and Internet research which has contributed so much to our understanding of life online."